Missional Theology (DPT)

-- Appreciate that theology is a dynamic and contextual effort to discern appropriate ways to embody the redemption revealed in Jesus Christ and empowered by the Holy Spirit.
+- Appreciate that theology is a dynamic and contextual effort to discern appropriate ways to embody the redemption revealed in Jesus Christ.

-- Develop the ability to present informative presentations and facilitate student discussions through online and digital avenues.
+- Develop the ability to present informative presentations and facilitate student discussions.

-- Conduct research and present that research on a substantial topic in missional theology that is significant for your current vocational venue and/or aspiration.
+- Research and present original research on a substantial topic in missional theology and its significance for your research topic.